hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Saving and Restoring Session
 ==============================

-One can use session_save to save gData-gMeta combo corresponding to the currently loaded data, into disk.
+One can use session_save to save entities db which corresponds to the currently loaded data, into disk.
 Inturn one can use session_restore to restore a previously saved session back into runtime memory.